tomtom1103/tomtom1103.github.io/_pages/portfolio.md

 <br>

-For the hackathon, I lead team **IRDIS** (Immediate Rescue Based Disaster Response System), where we were tasked to develp a disaster response solution.
+For the hackathon, I lead team **IRDIS** (Immediate Rescue Based Disaster Response System), where we were tasked to develop a disaster response solution.

 We decided to utilize the [xView2 Dataset](https://xview2.org/dataset), containing 22K satellite images.
 Each image has a pre/post disaster counterpart, and labels containing information about what disaster had occured, the level of damage, and segmentation labels for roads and buildings.